 The hike out, especially when it’s hot out, is a bit of a doozy, and the lighter your pack, the more you’ll be able to enjoy it.
-Pack horses and mules are $400 round trip and can carry up to four 32-pound bags.
-If you choose to or need to use a horse, be aware that there have been a lot of reports of horses being malnourished, overworked, and abused.
+While they do have pack mules and horses available to carry your gear with advanced reservations, you should be aware that there have been a lot of reports of pack horses being malnourished and overworked.
 If you’d like to learn more, check out SAVE, a volunteer-based organization trying to end the abuse and improve the lives of these pack animals.

-Alternatively, a helicopter is $85 a person, but locals have first dibs so you could be waiting for several hours before you can catch a ride.
-Reservations can be made either at the camping office in town.
+Alternatively, a helicopter is $85 per person each way.
+However, passengers are accommodated on a first come first served basis and locals have first dibs so you could be waiting for several hours before you can catch a ride.

 DON’T camp where you aren’t supposed to